Enter your ZIP code to learn about the CarePlus Medicare Advantage plans in your area, or call us at 1-800-794-5907; TTY: 711.

-The federal health insurance program available to people 65 years of age or older, people with certain disabilities, and people with End-Stage Renal Disease (ESRD) – permanent kidney failure requiring dialysis or a transplant.
+The federal health insurance program available to people 65 years of age or older, people with certain disabilities, and people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant).

-Medicare Advantage is a health insurance program offered by private insurance companies of managed healthcare (preferred provider organization (PPO) or health maintenance organization (HMO) that serves as a substitute for "Original Medicare" Parts A and B Medicare benefits.
+Medicare Advantage is a health insurance program that private insurance companies of managed healthcare (preferred provider organization (PPO) or health maintenance organization (HMO)) offer.
+A Medicare Advantage plan serves as a substitute for "Original Medicare" Parts A and B Medicare benefits.
 Medicare Advantage Organizations can offer one or more Medicare Advantage plans.
 CarePlus is a Medicare Advantage Organization.

-Medicare Part A helps provide coverage for inpatient hospital, hospice and skilled nursing services, excluding those of physicians and surgeons.
+Coverage for inpatient hospital, hospice, and skilled nursing services, excluding services from physicians and surgeons.

-Part B helps provide coverage for physician and surgeon services, as well as for medically necessary outpatient hospital services (such as ER, laboratory, X-rays and diagnostic tests) and certain durable medical equipment and supplies.
+Coverage for physician and surgeon services; medically necessary outpatient hospital services (such as emergency room visits, X-rays, and laboratory and diagnostic tests); and certain durable medical equipment and supplies.

-Health benefits coverage offered by a Medicare Advantage Organization.
-You receive a specific set of health benefits at a set premium and predetermined cost-sharing level.
+Coverage offered by a Medicare Advantage Organization.
+Enrolled members get a specific set of health benefits at a set premium and at a predetermined cost-sharing level.
 Part C is available to all Medicare beneficiaries residing in a plan's service area.

-Coverage to help with the costs of prescription drugs offered through private insurance companies.
+Coverage offered through private insurance companies to help with prescription drug costs.
 You can get Part D coverage through a Medicare-approved stand-alone prescription drug plan (PDP) or a Medicare Advantage HMO, PPO, or PFFS plan that includes drug coverage.

-These are state programs that assist individuals, who have limited income, with their Medicare costs.
+State programs that assist individuals who have limited income with their Medicare costs.
 The names of these programs may vary by state.
 The state can help individuals paying for Medicare premiums.
-In some cases, Medicare Savings Programs may also pay Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) deductibles, coinsurance, and copayments if certain conditions are met.
+In some cases, Medicare Savings Programs also may pay Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) deductibles, coinsurance, and copayments if you meet certain conditions.